Raamanita/Raamanita/README.md

 - ☕ Hi, I'm Raamanita!!
 - 📚
-- 👩🏻‍💻 I'm a computer networking student and Iaim at the area of Cibersecurity.
+- 👩🏻‍💻 I'm a computer networking student and my objective is the Cibersecurity area.

 <!---